Note: This webinar was held on April 28th, 2017

 The Early Assessment Support Alliance (EASA) Center for Excellence provides training, research and support for Oregon's statewide network of early intervention programs.

 Ryan Melton, PhD at Portland State University is the clinical director for Oregon's statewide network of 27 programs offering assistance to young people going through a first psychotic experience and their families.
 The EASA projects are unique in that they build on nearly 2 decades of outcome research and represent a pragmatic blend of psychosocial models.

-This 90 minute on-line webinar will describe EASA, its history of expansion and clinical evolution including the approach to the use of psychiatric medications and psychosocial approaches.
-Dr. Melton will present data on outcomes and compare EASA with Open Dialogue and other programs.
-The session will include time for questions and discussion.
+This 90 minute recorded webinar describes EASA, its history of expansion and clinical evolution including the approach to the use of psychiatric medications and psychosocial approaches.
+Dr. Melton presents data on outcomes and compare EASA with Open Dialogue and other programs.
+The recording includes questions and discussion.

 Who should view this webinar

 This course is designed to educate mental health professionals (psychologists, social workers, licensed professional counselors, marriage and family therapists, nurses, psychiatrists, and peer service and support workers) as well as the general public.
 The webinar has been approved for 1.0 CE credit for licensed mental health professionals (though not CMEs).
 Visit this page to verify your eligibility.